 - What’s it worth to me?

-The seller assured that he would provide some assistance with transferring, setting up the site and with any questions about the code.
-The code should be fairly well written and documented, although there was quite a lot of code which made it complicated.
-However I estimated that it would be possible to handle the technical parts with reasonable investment.
+The seller assured that he would provide some assistance with transferring, setting up the site, and with any questions about the code.
+The code should be fairly well written and documented, although there was quite a lot of code that made it complicated.
+However, I estimated that it would be possible to handle the technical parts with a reasonable investment.

 I decided that $5-8K would be a good price and I could possibly spend up to $10k on it, but no more, as it will be hard to pay off otherwise.
-Some the site will require quite a lot of work hours, and time and money investments.
+Some of the sites will require quite a lot of work hours, and time and money investments.

-Finally the bidding day arrived and the bidding started really slowly so I was confident that I’ll be able to buy it.
-However as it went by some new bidders joined in.
-Those were actually completely new bidders, that had new accounts on flippa with no previous deals or any activity.
-In fact all top bidders after $7k were totally new (except myself).
-It’s not uncommon in flippa, but seemed strange.
-However the seller did a fairly good job on promoting the sale and replying to questions, so it’s likely that were potential buyers from outside of flippa.
-It’s also worthwhile to note that there is a traditionally high rate of non paying buyers on flippa, especially among new members, so as a seller you have to be careful and at least exchange some messages with a new member before allowing him to win your auction.
+Finally, the bidding day arrived and the bidding started really slowly so I was confident that I’ll be able to buy it.
+However, as it went by some new bidders joined in.
+Those were actually completely new bidders, that had new accounts on Flippa with no previous deals or any activity.
+In fact, all top bidders after $7k were totally new (except myself).
+It’s not uncommon in Flippa but seemed strange.
+However the seller did a fairly good job of promoting the sale and replying to questions, so it’s likely that were potential buyers from outside of Flippa.
+It’s also worthwhile to note that there is a traditionally high rate of non paying buyers on Flippa, especially among new members, so as a seller you have to be careful and at least exchange some messages with a new member before allowing him to win your auction.

-Well, it was disappointing, but looking on the bright side the site would’ve required quite a lot of efforts and time to bring to a good revenue and will likely need frequent technical updates and lots of further development to compete with a fast changing market of social marketing apps.
+Well, it was disappointing, but looking on the bright side the site would’ve required quite a lot of effort and time to bring to good revenue and will likely need frequent technical updates and lots of further development to compete with a fast-changing market of social marketing apps.